CydVilla/Algos/README.md

 To run a test:
 npm run test 'folder-name'/test.js

-Codewars are ranked by difficulty starting at the easiest level 8kyu
+Codewars are ranked by difficulty starting at 8kyu